thismlguy/AJ_ML_Library/README_models_classification.md

 1. IDcol: The name of the column in dataframe to be used as the ID column.
 Note that the target feature is already defined in model.
 2. filename: The name of the the exported file.
 Default is 'Submission.csv'

+`submission_proba(IDcol, proba_colnames, filename="Submission.csv")`
+This will perform similar function as above but will ouput the predicted probability.
+It has one additional option:
+3. proba_colnames: A list of colnames in the order of classes which will be used for defining the names of the columns of outcomes of individual probabilities

 ### Support Functions: